Recipe · Database

 You see all current policies.
 Useful before adding new ones — you don't want to introduce a policy that overlaps or contradicts an existing rule.

-Step 3 — find every app-code site that reads the table
+Step 3 — find app-code sites that read the table

 {